East Kilbride Shopping Centre: History

 The original part of the Town Centre development opened in 1959, with Prince's Square following in stages into the mid-1960s, and The Plaza commenced in 1971.
 Other areas of the centre include the refurbishment and roofing over of Princes Street to form Princes Mall (completed 1984) and the same with Prince's Square (completed 1997).

 In time for Christmas 1989, the first part of the fourth phase of the Town Centre was opened in the Olympia Centre alias Olympia Mall.
 It connects with The Plaza via Southgate, which both underwent refurbishment at the same time.

-Completed in 2003, the "Centre West" section is one of only two areas of the shopping centre where the public concourse is spread over two floors, with Debenhams the largest store having an additional 'second' floor.
+Completed in 2003 and currently under demolition, the "Centre West" section was one of only two areas of the shopping centre where the public concourse was spread over two floors, with Debenhams the largest store having an additional 'second' floor.
 The Plaza shops are also partly over two floors while the mall corridor element is single-storey.
 Centre West stands partly on the ground of the former HMRC 'Centre 1' building - Queensway House.
 The Debenhams store was permanently closed in 2021 as a continuation of its temporary closure during the COVID-19 pandemic.
 This closure coincided with the closure of all UK branches.

 From 2015 onwards, the Olympia Centre underwent partial refurbishment which involved closure of the Food Court and the relocation of a number of stores.
 The refurbishment works included the addition of a gym and a number of new restaurants and recreation options.
 This area was rebranded The Hub.
 In November 2016, the new leisure development is known as "The Hub, EK" opened.
 In 2021 the anchor Sainsbury's store closed.